ABOUT THE ARTIST - DAVID TOBEY

-David's art is currently on exhibition in a group show with the New Rochelle Council on the Arts "Tribute to Thea Eichler" at the New Rochelle Public Library that opened on March 11th, runing through March 28th; and in another group art exhibition that opened on March 13th: "Contemporary Rhythms", work by artist members of ArtsWestchester at Horizon in Fleetwood.
-This Spring he will also have some of his work in The Blue Door Artists' Association "4th Juried Group Exhibition" 3/24 - 4/21 in Yonkers and in the Contemporary Artist Guild group show "Tangential Vision" at the office of the Manhattan Borough President in New York 4/3 - 4/27.
+David's art was on exhibit in a group show with the New Rochelle Council on the Arts "Tribute to Thea Eichler" at the New Rochelle Public Library that opened on March 11th, runing through March 28th; and in another group art exhibition that opened on March 13th: "Contemporary Rhythms", work by artist members of ArtsWestchester at Horizon in Fleetwood.
+In the Spring of 2012 he also have some of his work on display with The Blue Door Artists' Association "4th Juried Group Exhibition" 3/24 - 4/21 in Yonkers and in the Contemporary Artist Guild group show "Tangential Vision" at the office of the Manhattan Borough President in New York 4/3 - 4/27.

 His welded steel sculptures can be seen at the Washington Square Gallery in Rye Brook, NY; at James in Bedford Hills, NY and in the gift shop at the Katonah Museum.

-His next solo show "Abstract Imaginaries 2012" will be at Pleiades Gallery in New York May 15th through June 9th.
-To receive more information or invitations to the opening receptions of any of these or other future exhibitions by email or postal mail, just send us an email.
+An exhibition of his most recent abstract work was in a solo show titled "Abstract Imaginaries 2012" at Pleiades Gallery in New York May 15th through June 9th.
+To receive more information or invitations to the opening receptions of any future exhibitions by email or postal mail, just send us an email.
 David's Artist's Statement about the new work in this show can be seen after the following section, his chronological résumé.